alexlafetra/stepchild/manual/manual.md

 # 0. Introduction

-## 0.1 Overview
+*This is just for me, thinking out loud.
+This section should be something like:*

 Hello!
 Welcome to the Stepchild User Manual.
 This document begins in a lot of detail, but slowly gets a more loose and conceptual as it goes on.
 Hopefully, this makes it easy to read and less redundant, but it also means that jumping straight into a later section might be more confusing than helpful.
-Because of this, there are a lot of links to other sections!
+Because of this, there are a lot of links to other sections.
 Ideally, if something is confusing to you, you should be able to click it and it will link you to its explanation.

+## 0.1 Overview

+*what is the stepchild*

 ## 0.2 Hardware